JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 - Can't speak.
 - Unaware of surroundings.
 - The character drops whatever they are holding and falls prone (see the condition).
-- Automatically fail any check that requires coordinated movement (i.e. Dexterity, Athletics,  etc... )
+- Automatically fail any check that requires coordinated movement (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics,  etc...).

 ## Injury and Healing